marta-rakowska/qa_manual_challenge/README.md

 #### *What are the functionalities of the Scouts Panel app?
 What are they for?
 Are they intuitive?*

+The Scouts Panel app allows to:
+- sign in,
+- sign out,
+- remind a password,
+- change a language (Polish/English),
+- add a new player,
+- see the list of players,
+- download the list of players as a CSV file,
+- print the list of players,
+- filter the list of players,
+- see and edit the last created player,
+- see and edit the last updated player,
+- see and edit the last updated match,
+- see and edit the last updated report,
+- search through the list of players,
+- add a match,
+- add a report.

 #### *What is the interface like?*

 The interface is not very user-friendly.
 It is difficult to find some functionalities.
+The dashboard page is not well organized and easy on the eyes.

 #### *Is the app intuitive?*